 Here, Dante Bernardi, an alumnus of the Bachelor of Arts in Liberal Studies program, describes his experience transferring from Northern Virginia Community College to Georgetown University:

-Georgetown SCS is proud to have articulation agreements with Northern Virginia Community College, Montgomery College, and Prince George's Community College.
+Georgetown SCS is proud to have articulation agreements with Northern Virginia Community College, Montgomery College, College of Southern Maryland, and Prince George's Community College.
 Students who complete an associate’s degree at any of these institutions—with a 3.0 or higher GPA—will be reviewed for guaranteed admission into the Bachelor of Arts in Liberal Studies program.

 The Bachelor of Arts in Liberal Studies program honors up to 64 transfer credits for completed courses with a minimum C grade from regionally accredited institutions.
 Transfer credit evaluations are conducted on a case-by-case, individual basis by the program.
 Factors considered when reviewing transfer credit include, but are not limited to, accreditation, timeliness of content (computer science and technology courses no older than 10 years), and overall academic relevance within the program.
 In addition, CLEP exam credit, AP exam credit (grade of 4-5), and all Joint Services Transcripts will be considered for transfer.